gdeol4/Geosegmentation_model/README.md

 | Germany        | 2.1119     |
 | Log_Balance    | 1.0715     |

 The results show that the most impactful variables are being German, female, and being an active member.
 The odds-ratio in this case is looking at which factors contribute to a customer leaving.
-Therefore, when looking at this banks churn, a customer living in Germany or moving there increases their odds of leaving by a factor of 2.1119.
+Therefore, when looking at this bank's churn, a customer living in Germany or moving there increases their odds of leaving by a factor of 2.1119.
 Further, a customer being a female increases their odds of leaving by a factor of 1.6934.
 Being an active member on the other hand is indicative of a customer staying with the bank.
-Ultimately, if the bank would like to reduce churn and retain their customer base they would have to target their German customers - especially German females - and target increasing their activity with the  bank.
+Ultimately, if the bank would like to reduce churn and retain their customer base they would have to target their German customers - especially German females - and work on increasing these customer's activity with the bank.